agsb/wirewp/README.md

     coordenade X is the smaller side and Y is longest side of board;

-    a sequence of isles around board is left without connections;

-    the identification is done at wire side of board;
+    the identification is done at both sides ( component and wire) of board;

-    a sequence of (x x o p3 v o p2 x g p1 o x) where:
+    a sequence of (x x o=p3 v o=p2=x g p1=o x) where:
-            __x__ is not connected, __o__ is for hole for long pin, __p1__, __p2__, are holes socket for slim DIP, __p1__, __p3__, are holes socket for wide DIP, __g__, is the vss line,
+            __x__ is not connected, __o__ is for hole for long pin, __p1__, __p2__, are holes socket for slim DIP, __p1__, __p3__, are holes socket for wide DIP, __=__, is always conected,
+            __g__, is the vss line,
             __v__, is the vcc line,

-            if sockets have long pins, __o__ is not connected
+            if socket have long pins, __o__ is not connected

 The headers and sockets with long pins for wire-wrap boards[^15] are more expensive than common round sockets and common pin headers.

-For common pcb protoboards, a FR4 plate with isles in both sides, I use long pin headers at sides of common round pin sockets, in paralel, as cheap substitute for special wire-wrap long pins sockets.
-Must soldering to fix both and join pins.
+For common pcb protoboards, a FR4 plate with isles in both sides, I use long pin headers at sides of common round pin sockets, in paralel, as cheap substitute for special wire-wrap long pins sockets, soldering to fix both and join pins.

-1. The units are placed at top of board and the wires at bottom;
-2. The units are mirror vertically the pinout of schematics;
-3. The first pin is at TOP RIGHT, last pin is at TOP LEFT, counts clockwise;
+The sockets are placed at top of board and the wires at bottom.
+At the wires side, the sockets are mirrored vertically the pinout of schematics, so the first pin is at TOP RIGHT, last pin is at TOP LEFT, counts clockwise;

-4. Leave at least 2 spaces between rows of pins;
+A prototype SVG drawing of the board, with sockets, connectors and wires, is in the testing phase.

+Still no IA for better plannings

-### Dual in-line Package
+### Sockets in Dual in-line Package

 "DIP parts have standard sizes that follow JEDEC rules.
 The space between two pins (called pitch) is 0.1 inches (2.54 mm).